-A government owned vessel operated by a private contractor is still a considered a public vessel for purposes of this Act.
-The statute of limitations under the Act is two years from the date of accident, different than the more common three years under the Jones Act.
-Even if the injured seaman worked for a third-party contractor, the claims are brought against the United States of America.
+A government-owned vessel operated by a private contractor is still considered a public vessel for purposes of this Act.
+The statute of limitations under the Public Vessel Act is two years from the date of accident, and even if the injured seaman worked for a third-party contractor, the claims are brought against the United States of America.

-When our firm receives calls from offshore workers injured while working aboard a government-owned vessel, as experienced maritime trial lawyers, we know that cases like these involve a specific area of maritime law called the Public Vessels Act.
+When our firm receives calls from offshore workers injured while working aboard a government-owned vessel, as experienced offshore injury lawyers, we know that cases like these may fall under the Public Vessels Act.
 If you were injured because of a public vessel, the Public Vessels Act provides you with the right to seek damages from the United States.
 The Act generally applies to all persons and even some foreign nationals.
 In order for a foreign national to legally seek damages from the United States through the U.S. district court system, his or her nation of residence must allow for a U.S. national to seek the same legal remedy in its courts under similar circumstances.